Lobsang Sangay

 The Tibetan Administration was created in 1991 after the 14th Dalai Lama rejected calls for Tibetan independence.
 The 14th Dalai Lama became permanent head of the Tibetan Administration and the executive functions for Tibetans-in-exile in 1991.
 In March 2011, at 71 years of age, the 14th Dalai Lama decided not to assume any political and administrative authority.
 The Charter of Tibetans in Exile was updated immediately in May 2011, and all articles related to political duties and regents of the 14th Dalai Lama were repealed.

 Sangay was born in Darjeeling, India, and studied international law and democracy at Harvard University.
 He holds American citizenship.

 Early life and education

 Sangay was born in a refugee community in Darjeeling, India, in 1968, with a typical Shichak (settlement) background amidst fields, cows, and chickens, fetching wood in the forest and helping his parents' small business, including selling winter sweaters.
+Sangay studied English Literature at Hansraj College, Delhi from 1988 to 1991.
 In 1995, he received a Fulbright Scholarship to study at Harvard Law School, where he subsequently received his LL.M. degree.
 Sangay spent 15 years at Harvard University, as a student and then as a senior fellow.